-It’s gotten to the point where people are doing something called “fat shaming” (I didn’t even know about this term until recently!) where people judge other people that are, well for the lack of a better word, fat!
+It’s gotten to the point where people are doing something called “fat shaming” (I didn’t even know about this term until recently) where people judge other people that are, well for the lack of a better word, fat!
 They want to deliberately make you feel ashamed for looking the way you do.
 What they don’t get is that is bloody hurtful!!!!
 Besides, not everyone who’s “fat” is unhealthy or lazy and sure as hell not disgusting or gross (unless they don’t clean themselves…but then that has nothing to do with them being fat so there ya go!).
 Granted, some people just don’t care what they eat, but some people are sick, be it physically or emotionally, and yes, you can be addicted to food just like to alcohol or drugs.

-I would often go days without eating anything during the day except dinner, because I had to have it with my parents at home.
+I would often go days without eating anything during the day except dinner because I had to have it with my parents at home.
 I tried exercising, but that didn’t work because I got winded and tired and just unmotivated.
 I tried not eating for days, but then I would binge for an entire day.
 I looked in the mirror and would tell myself I was ugly and fat and no one liked me.
-I tried throwing up what I ate, but that never really worked out (and today I’m happy it didn’t because I truly do not want to think what my life would have been if it did!).
+I tried throwing up what I ate, but that never really worked out (and today I’m happy it didn’t because I truly do not want to think what my life would have been if it did).
 I started cutting myself because, as stupid as it might seem, the physical pain made the emotional pain a bit more bearable.
-I still have very faint scars, most of them
+I still have very faint scars, most of them disappeared, thankfully.

 What most people don’t know is that two years after the first picture I showed was taken I got sick.
 It started in February/March, I went to the hospital every other week with an Asthma attack.
-I was living with my boyfriend and the time so my parents didn’t really know, or else they would have gotten that there was something wrong, before I did.
-A few months later I had very high fever for two weeks and no one could understand or find out why.
+I was living with my boyfriend and the time so my parents didn’t really know, or else they would have gotten that there was something wrong before I did.
+A few months later I had a very high fever for two weeks and no one could understand or find out why.
 They went as quickly as they came.
 In August 2008 I was sent to the hospital with what they called another asthma attack.
 And even though I told them I’m allergic to cortisone, they still administered it to me.
-That made me not only bloat and put on weight but also really hard to lose it afterwards.
+That made me not only bloat and put on weight but also really hard to lose it afterward.
 You can see it in my arms, they weren’t as big before.
 Also, this past year we discovered I’ve had insulin resistance for most of my life, without anyone knowing before.
 Another thing that makes you not be able to lose weight once you have it.

 I’m very guarded.
 And I have to say I was lucky.
 I never told my parents, my friends never knew.
 Only when I was already in college, one year ago, did I let some of them know.
 And I must say I’m lucky to have those friends, they are patient with me and will be there when I have a panic attack because of food.
-It’s happened and they were there, even though they didn’t know what I was going through and feeling at the moment, they were there for me and didn’t let me fall of the wagon.
+It’s happened and they were there, even though they didn’t know what I was going through and feeling at the moment, they were there for me and didn’t let me fall off the wagon.